Family Therapy

 Over the last 15 years, numerous studies have demonstrated the effectiveness of online therapy.
 In one systematic review and meta-analysis, researchers found that online cognitive-behavioral therapy (CBT) was effective for generalized anxiety disorder, depression, bipolar disorder, panic disorder, and substance use disorders, among others.

-Is there free family therapy (UK-specific)?
+Is there free family therapy (United Kingdom-specific)?

 What do family therapists help with?